rhomobile/rhomobile-docs/eb/en/edge/api/printing.md

 ####Type
 <span class='text-info'>BOOLEAN</span> <span class='label label-warning'>Read Only</span>
 ####Description
-Connection status flag.
-All other properties are valid only if isConnect equals to true.
-Please keep in mind: this property do not guarantee real connection, because all real device functionality processed in separated thread asynchronously.
-If you want to real physical connection - use requestState() method with receive result in the callback.
-Only this way process real request to device and analyze answer from device.
+**Connection status flag**.
+All other properties are valid only if isConnect = true.
+Note: This property does not guarantee a real connection, because all real device functionality is processed in separate thread asynchronously.
+If you want a real physical connection, use `requestState()` method with receive result in the callback.
+This is the only guaranteed method of processing real requests to the device and analyzing answers from the device.
 ####Access